The Caicos Pine Yard trail on Middle Caicos

 Controlled burns have also taken place, and these actions are meant to mimic naturally occurring fires that reduce competing plants and trees and may also fight scale insects.

-The Caicos Pine Recovery Project, assisted by the UK Royal Botanic Gardens, Kew and the local Department of Environment and Maritime Affairs (DEMA), is overseeing the crucial recovery of the pines, with good results.
+The Caicos Pine Recovery Project, assisted by the UK Royal Botanic Gardens at Kew and the local Department of Environment and Maritime Affairs (DEMA), is overseeing the crucial recovery of the pines, with good results.
 Caicos pines are just one area of focus for international environmental groups.

 Seedlings for the Caicos Pine Recovery program at the Government Farm in Kew.